TheonlyIcebear/Bloxflip.py/docs/index.rst

 Errors
 -------

-Errors is a exception raising and catching catching
+.. list-table:: Errors is a exception raising and catching class

-.. list-table:: Title
    :widths: 25 25 50
    :header-rows: 1